 - Copy of the ID card or residence card of the employer (if he is a foreigner too)

-- Again, signed employment contract for a minimum of 1 year
+- Again, signed employment contract

 - The last income tax return of the employer who hires us